Looking for information about pests with fewer than six legs?

 Mice & Rats

-Most cultural heritage institutions have issues with rodent pests that could cause damage to collections and buildings.
+Rodents can severely damage collections and buildings, and may also pose health and safety concerns.
 Proper identification, treatment, and housekeeping are crucial in dealing with mice and rats.

 Birds